Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 are communicated to the agent, so they need to be set up in a manner where maximizing reward generates the desired optimal behavior.

-By defining these three entities (called a **reinforcement learning task**), we can now _train_ the medic's behavior.
-This is achieved by simulating the environment for many trials where the medic, over time, learns what is the optimal action to take for every observation it measures in order to maximize its future reward.
+After defining these three entities (called a **reinforcement learning task**), we can now _train_ the medic's behavior.
+This is achieved by simulating the environment for many trials where the medic, over time, learns what is the optimal action to take for every observation it measures by maximizing its future reward.
 The key is that by learning the actions that maximize its reward, the medic is learning the behaviors that make it a good medic (i.e. one who saves the most number of lives).
 In **reinforcement learning**